HarperDB/documentation/docs/reference/resource.md

 ## `post(data)`
 This is called for HTTP POST requests.
 You can define this method to provide your own implementation of how POST requests should be handled.
 Generally this provides a generic mechanism for various types of data updates.

+## `invalidate()`
+This will invalidate the current resource.
+This can be used with caching table and is used to indicate that the source data has changed, and the record needs to be reloaded when next accessed.

 ## `subscribe(subscriptionRequest): Promise<Subscription>`
 This will subscribe to the current resource, and is called for MQTT subscribe commands.
 You can define or override this method to define how subscriptions should be handled.
 The default `subscribe` method on tables (`super.publish(message)`) will set up a listener to that will be called for any changes or published messages to this resource.